 Applicants must hold a 2.0 minimum GPA and at least 36 transferable credits, including 15 credits of general education coursework.
 Prospective students should also submit official transcripts.

-Athens State University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Athens State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 13. Indiana University – Kokomo